 - Tickets are available for purchase from the online shop, and also from the museum.
 Please note that the tickets are sold at lower price on online shop.

 The National Museum aims to provide physically and mentally safe places for our museum visitors and staff during both regular and unprecedented times.

 We also ensure that visitors are able to keep safe distance from other visitors and our staff members.

-Museum guests are offered the opportunity to sanitise their hands, especially near entrances and at ticket desks, but also at other points.
-Some of the National Museum’s touchscreens and audio guide devices have been temporarily removed from use.
-The content of audio tours is, however, always still available to listen to through your own phone, so we recommend bringing headphones with you.
-Click here to find out how to download the free audio guide app.
+Museum guests are offered the opportunity to sanitize their hands, especially near the entrances and at ticket counters, but also at other points.
+Some of the National Museum’s touchscreens might not be in use for the time being.
+The content of audio tours is always available for listening through your own mobile phone device, so we recommend bringing headphones with you.

 The National Museum complies with the applicable regional and local guidelines of the government, ministries, the Finnish Institute for Health and Welfare, Regional State Administrative Agencies and municipalities (instructions of the Regional State Administrative Agency for Southern Finland).

 If the coronavirus situation changes, we may have to cancel events, restrict visitor numbers further, or close our services at the National Museum.
 You can follow the National Museum on its website and social media channels.
 On Facebook our page is called Kansallismuseo, and our Instagram account [@kansallismuseo].